zama-ai/concrete/docs/dev/compilation/TFHEDialect.md

 ### `TFHE.add_glwe_int` (::mlir::concretelang::TFHE::AddGLWEIntOp)

-Returns the sum of a clear integer and a lwe ciphertext
+Returns the sum of a clear integer and an lwe ciphertext

 Traits: AlwaysSpeculatableImplTrait